YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFRZRESETSUC
 -------------

-DBFRZRESETSUC, Unfreeze successfully done on database file xxxx.
+DBFRZRESETSUC, Freeze released successfully on database file xxxx

 MUPIP Information: This indicates that RECOVER encountered a database file that had a state of FREEZE, and released the FREEZE.